mbaytas/HoloLensUDP/README.md

 # HoloLensUDP

-Unity prefabs for UDP communication between Microsoft HoloLens and arbitrary machines
+Unity prefabs for UDP communication between Microsoft HoloLens and arbitrary machines.

 Derived from [this post by DrNeurosurg on the Windows Mixed Reality Developer Forum](https://forums.hololens.com/discussion/7980/udp-communication-solved).

 Requires [HoloToolkit-Unity](https://github.com/Microsoft/HoloToolkit-Unity), because I can't live without its Build Window.

+This is HoloLens assets only.
+You're going to need to have someone else to talk to.

 ## Instructions